 In order to mitigate the risks mentioned above, the Company will continue to exercise fiscal prudence and adopt what it considers conservative financial and operational controls.

 Working Capital

-Belle finances its working capital requirements through a combination of internally-generated funds, preselling and borrowings.
+Belle finances its working capital requirements through a combination of internally-generated funds, preselling, borrowing, and discounting of receivables.